When did Uganda gain independence from Britain?

 Uganda National Congress (UNC) was the first political party in Uganda.

 Kato Kintu Kakulukuku (fl.
 Late 13th century) was the first kabaka (king) of the Kingdom of Buganda.

 |Died||Mid-14th century Nnono, Busujju|

-Who was the 1st President of Uganda?
+Who is the first leader of Uganda?

 |1||Edward Mutesa (1924–1969)|

 The Uganda People’s Congress (UPC; Swahili: Congress ya Watu wa Uganda) is a political party in Uganda.
 UPC was founded in 1960 by Milton Obote, who led the country to independence and later served two presidential terms under the party’s banner.

 Ronald Edward Frederick Kimera Muwenda Mutebi II (born 13 April 1955) is the reigning Kabaka (also known as king) of the Kingdom of Buganda, a constitutional kingdom in modern-day Uganda.
 He is the 36th Kabaka of Buganda.